trancenoid/YOLO-models/README.md

 This repository contains code to develop and test optimized scripts to run YOLO models.
 My primary goal is to learn and document how to use various SOTA techniques to squeeze performance out of these models.
 I am starting with YOLO v3 as that is a relatively simple model to code (from scratch).
 All FPS reported here is dataloading + forward + prediction + writing results unless mentioned otherwise.
 I am testing on my laptop's 1660ti GTX (6GB).

-For Torchscript model see the torchscript branch, I didn't noticed any speedup running the scripted+traced pipeline, will update here if there is any progress (Model.forward is traced and prediction function is scripted).
+For Torchscript model see the torchscript branch, I didn't noticed any speedup running the scripted+traced pipeline yet, still working on it. (model.forward is traced and prediction function is scripted).

 Some things that has worked so far:
 - Optimizing transpose and reshape operations (in logits_to_preds function) (7 FPS -> 9 FPS)